biblicalhumanities/biblicalhumanities.github.io/dashboard.md

 - *Greek Paradigms*
   - [Masternarde](http://ucbclassics.dreamhosters.com/ancgreek/AGTdownload.zip) (HTML, PDF): Ancient Greek Tutorials, by Donald J. Mastronarde with the assistance of the Berkeley Language Center of the University of California, Berkeley. ©1999-2005 The Regents of the University of California.
 Copyright prevents free distribution, but this can be useful for producing resources.
 - *Gesenius' Hebrew Grammar*
-  - [Gesenius] (https://en.wikisource.org/wiki/Gesenius'_Hebrew_Grammar): An old classic reference grammar.
+  - [Gesenius](https://en.wikisource.org/wiki/Gesenius'_Hebrew_Grammar): An old classic reference grammar.

 ### Commentaries, Secondary Literature, and Other Resources